Rowland G. Hazard

-Rowland Gibson Hazard (October 9, 1801 – June 24, 1888) was an American industrialist, politician, and social reformer.
+Rowland Gibson Hazard (October 9, 1801–June 24, 1888) was an American industrialist, politician, textile merchant, and social reformer.
+He was a descendant of the prominent settler Thomas Hazard, progenitor of the American Hazard Family, who migrated from England during the Great Puritan Migration of 1630 and settled Rhode Island in the 1600s.
+While he had links to southern slaveholding states, he is noted for his public stand against slavery.

 Early life

-Hazard was born on October 9, 1801 in South Kingstown in Washington County, Rhode Island.
+Hazard was born on October 9, 1801, in South Kingstown in Washington County, Rhode Island.
 He was one of nine children born to the former Mary Peace (1775–1852) and Rowland Hazard (1764–1836).
-His mother was raised in Charleston, South Carolina and spent a year studying in London as a girl.
-His father founded the Peace Dale Manufacturing Company in Peace Dale, Rhode Island in 1802.
+His mother was raised in Charleston, South Carolina, and spent a year studying in London as a girl.
+His father founded the Peace Dale Manufacturing Company in Peace Dale, Rhode Island, in 1802.
 Among his siblings was older brothers Isaac Peace Hazard and Thomas Robinson Hazard.

-A descendant of an old New England Quaker family, Hazard was a fifth-great-grandson of Thomas Hazard, one of the nine founding settlers of Newport on Aquidneck Island in the Colony of Rhode Island and Providence Plantations.
+A descendant of an old New England Quaker family, Hazard was a fifth-great-grandson of Thomas Hazard, one of the nine founding settlers of Newport on Aquidneck Island in the Colony of Rhode Island and Providence Plantations, and a member of the longstanding Hazard Family of New England.
 His paternal grandparents were Thomas Hazard and Elizabeth (née Robinson) Hazard, herself a daughter of William Robinson, the Deputy Governor of the Colony of Rhode Island and Providence Plantations.

 Hazard grew up in Bristol, Pennsylvania, in the home of his maternal grandfather, merchant Isaac Peace and Elizabeth (née Gibson) Peace, who were both originally from Barbados, but relocated to Charleston before eventually settling in Bristol.
 His mother was almost exclusively in Bristol from 1807 to 1820, helping to care for her grandfather until his death.
 He was educated in a Quaker boarding school in Burlington, New Jersey, where he developed a particular interest in mathematics.